What Was the Dismissed Minister Doing at the Russian Embassy?

 توییتر سفارت روسیه در تهران

-It is unclear how much this anti-sanction club is on paper and how far it has taken practical actions.
-Have they really been able to bring a country into their anti-sanction domain as they claim?
-They claim they want to include 32 countries involved in US sanctions in this club.
-Is Russia also a member of this club or not yet, and did Mottaki meet with the Russian ambassador to attract Russia?
-The leaders of the ‘Sanctioned Club’ believe that an alliance can be beneficial when the benefits of joining it for members are greater than the benefits of not joining.
+It is unclear to what extent this anti-sanction club exists on paper and how far it has taken practical actions.
+Have they truly managed to align a country within the anti-sanction domain with them as they claim?
+They assert that they want to include 32 countries involved in US sanctions as members of this club.
+Is Russia a member of this club, or has it not yet joined, and did Mottaki meet the ambassador of this country to attract Russia?
+The leaders of the Sanction Club believe that a coalition can be beneficial when the benefits of joining it for members exceed the benefits of not joining.

-In a situation where Russia is also involved in US sanctions, and even talk of exchanging methods to bypass sanctions between Iran and Russia is happening, the members of the anti-sanction club have probably thought of aligning with this country, and who better than Russia against the US?
-Mehdi Sadeghi, the head of the Economics University of Imam Sadegh University, stated in a TV program that the ‘Sanctioned Club’ has a clear and organized foundation, aiming to enhance social welfare, improve economic conditions, prepare suitable international and domestic markets, and improve national production conditions.
+In a situation where Russia is also involved in US sanctions, and there is even talk of exchanging methods to circumvent sanctions between Iran and Russia, the members of the anti-sanction club have likely thought of aligning with this country, and who better than Russia against America?
+Mehdi Sadeghi, the president of the Economics University of Imam Sadegh University, stated in a television program that the Sanction Club has a specific and organized foundation, aiming to improve social welfare levels, enhance economic conditions, prepare suitable international and domestic markets, and improve national production conditions.

-In a note written by Seyed Mohammadreza Mousavi, a political economy researcher at the Economic Diplomacy Studies Office of Imam Sadegh University, and Amirhossein Arabpour, a political marketing researcher at the same office, it is mentioned that some sanctioned countries may find the formation of a new pole against the US far-fetched and may not have the will to join this alliance.
+In a note written by Seyed Mohammadreza Mousavi, a researcher in political economy at the Economic Diplomacy Studies Office of Imam Sadegh University, and Amirhossein Arabpour, a researcher in international political marketing at the same office, it is mentioned that some sanctioned countries may consider forming a new pole against America as far-fetched and may not have the will to join this coalition.
 This note, which you will read more sections of, can be considered as the manifesto or theoretical and practical framework of this club.

-Despite the escalating tensions between Russia and the US, whether Russia truly wants to define itself in an anti-sanction club against the US, especially not under its own leadership but under Iran’s, is highly questionable.
-The fact that Iran views Russia as its strategic partner does not mean that Russia holds the same view of Iran, especially what can be inferred from this country’s actions in the nuclear negotiations and the JCPOA is that Russia sees Iran more as a bargaining chip in its relations with the US rather than a strategic ally.
+Despite increasing tensions between Russia and the US, whether Russia truly wants to define itself in an anti-sanction club against the US, especially not under its own leadership but under Iran’s, is highly questionable.
+The fact that Iran views Russia as its strategic partner does not mean that Russia shares this view towards Iran, especially given what can be inferred from this country’s actions in the nuclear negotiations and the JCPOA, which is that Russia views Iran more as a bargaining chip in its relations with the US than as a strategic ally.

 On the other hand, the club that has been launched is unofficial or, in other words, non-governmental.
-A group of ousted members of Ahmadinejad’s government and the Imam Sadegh University faction initiated it.
-Although the country’s diplomatic apparatus is currently in the hands of Imam Sadegh graduates, at least outwardly, there is no official and clear representative relationship between this club and the country’s diplomatic apparatus for Russia to consider it credible.
+A group of dismissed officials from Ahmadinejad’s administration and those affiliated with Imam Sadegh University have initiated it.
+Although the country’s diplomatic apparatus is currently in the hands of Imam Sadegh University alumni, at least outwardly, there is no official and defined relationship between this club and the country’s diplomatic apparatus that Russia would consider credible.

-The creators of this club have probably realized their capabilities and influence and know that in reality, they may not be able to achieve much.
-While the common ground of the club members is initially the issue of sanctions, due to some differences that exist among sanctioned countries from various aspects, perhaps in the club’s future work, some members may not be able to remain solely focused on the issue of sanctions.
+The founders of this club have likely realized their own capabilities and influence and know that in reality, they may not be able to achieve much, as they say, although the common ground of the club’s members is initially the issue of sanctions, due to certain differences that exist among sanctioned countries from various aspects, some members may not be able to stay in the club solely around the issue of sanctions as the club progresses.

-Especially when the club faces a big goal like creating a new pole against the US, thus, the issue of sanctions alone is not enough to sustain the club’s work and strengthen the bond among members.
-So far, no statistics or information has been published about how many countries have joined this club and what its practical output has been.
+Especially when the club is facing a big goal like creating a new pole against the US, so the issue of sanctions alone is not enough for the continuation of the club’s work and strengthening the bond among members.
+So far, no statistics or information have been published on how many countries have joined this club and what its output has been in practice.

 Share This Article